 - ✓Fit with local legal requirements for your document type

-If you specifically need cryptographic digital signatures for regulatory compliance, make sure the platform you choose supports that.
-But for most businesses, the simpler solution works just fine.
+If you specifically need cryptographic digital signatures for regulatory compliance, double-check that whichever platform you pick supports that and how certificates are supplied.
+For most businesses, the simpler solution does the job just fine, but some teams need certificate-backed signing on selected documents.

 The bottom line

 Don't let the terminology confusion stop you from moving away from paper.
-Whether you call it digital signing or e-signature, the important thing is that you can get documents signed quickly, securely, and with proper legal standing.
+Call it digital signing, call it e-signature, the point is the same.
+Documents get signed quickly, securely, and with proper legal standing.
 For the full legal framework in South Africa, read our ECT Act explained guide.

 The days of printing, signing, scanning, and emailing documents back and forth are over.
 Pick a solution that fits your workflow, and you'll wonder why you didn't make the switch sooner.